caballero-astro/Witside_DWH_pipeline/README.md

 Step 1: Install External Dependency (The ODBC Driver)

 The Python library pyodbc requires the official Microsoft driver to connect to SQL Server.
 We recommend using the latest version, ODBC Driver 18 for SQL Server.
-**ODBC Driver 17 for SQL Server also works - but you have manually change the setting in DB_CONFIG dictionary in dwh_config.py
+Note: ODBC Driver 17 for SQL Server also works - but you have manually change the setting in DB_CONFIG dictionary in dwh_config.py

 Windows: Download and install the appropriate 64-bit version of the Microsoft ODBC Driver 18 for SQL Server.